Gsset/FNV-Patcher/README.md

-# FNV-Patcher
+# Fallout New Vegas Patcher
-Automatically applies modifications for Fallout New Vegas
+Downloads and applies all needed patches and mods, just run the FNV_Patcher.bat